nameEqualsJared/CaptureDevelopment/README.md

 </p>

 <p align="center">
-    This repository houses the source code for the <a href="#">Google Chrome extension Capture</a>.
-It is currently in development.
+    This repository houses the source code for the <a href="https://chrome.google.com/webstore/detail/capture/egjcclpcljpdolmileljdlacgihomfbf?authuser=2">Google Chrome extension Capture</a>.
 </p>
 <p align="center">
   Capture lets you save your tabs away, along with notes, for future use.
 It also has a tagging system, so that you can easily filter through your notes. <a href="https://i.imgur.com/ogx4vMw.gif">Here's a gif of Capture in action.</a>